You are now in the main content area

 For permanent staff positions and long-term commitments (e.g., maintenance of buildings, utilities), the university cannot rely on short-term donations or other one-time-only funds such as short-term grants or contracts.

 Ontario is facing a shortage of primary care physicians who are unevenly distributed across communities, contributing to growing unmet care needs.
 For example, Brampton is one of Canada’s most culturally diverse and fastest-growing cities.
 Despite this, Brampton residents experience significant challenges with access to appropriate, high-quality primary care.
-TMU has the opportunity to engage with the community and the surrounding region to develop a model for health care that can be adopted throughout Ontario and beyond.
+TMU has engaged with the community and the surrounding region to develop a model for health care that can be adopted throughout Ontario and beyond.

 Audited financial statements are available online.